utopia-rise/godot-kotlin-jvm/docs/src/doc/pre-alpha.md

 - Phython 3 installed
 - `pip install mkdocs`
 - `pip install mkdocs-material`

-# Build
-1. Build the engine with our module: `scons -j$(nproc) platform=x11 # your platform`
-2. Build `godot-bootstrap.jar`
-    - navigate to `kt/godot-library`
-    - `./gradlew build`
-3. Copy `godot-bootstrap.jar`:
-    - `cp build/libs/godot-bootstrap.jar ../../../../bin`
-    - **Note:** this needs to be done each time you pull the latest changes from this project until we ship a pre-built engine.
-There this jar will be included.

 # Setup your project
 At this state it's higly recommended to just put you project in the `harness` folder so you can more or less copy the gradle configuration from our sample projects.